BUILT-IN MICROWAVE BUYING GUIDE

 Yes, built-in microwaves require adequate ventilation.
 The amount of cabinet depth required for proper ventilation can vary by model, but is typically about 15–22 inches.

-Shop Popular KitchenAid® Built-In Microwaves
+Shop KitchenAid® Built-In Microwaves

 GET MORE WITH A KITCHENAID ACCOUNT